SELF GUIDED AUDIO TOURS HAWAII

 21. Navajo Market

-This is a great chance to pick up your own artisanal Navajo souvenir, like a woolen rug, silver jewelry, or authentic leatherwork.
+Last stop?
+How about a souvenir?
+This is a great chance to pick up your own artisanal Navajo craftwork, like a woolen rug, silver jewelry, or authentic leatherwork.
+If you're hungry, snag a Navajo taco before you hit the road!

 Explore Road to Monument Valley with Shaka Guide